-We welcome over 50,000 people to Bridestowe Lavender Estate each year and we strive to create an inspirational and relaxing experience for every single guest.
+We welcome over tens of thousands of people to Bridestowe Lavender Estate each year and we strive to create an inspirational and relaxing experience for every single guest.

-Guided and self-guided tours cater to English speaking visitors as well as those from Japan, Hong Kong and Mainland China, Malaysia and Indonesia.
+Guided and self-guided tours cater to English speaking visitors as well as those from Japan, Hong Kong and Mainland China, Malaysia and Indonesia (tours for languages other than English should be booked in advance).
 Audio-visual presentations and interpretive signage are placed at key locations around the Estate to share our story with you.

 In keeping with our philosophy of pure and natural lavender production, Bridestowe Lavender Estate is a smoke-free site.

 Gift shop and café to relax and indulge

 Audio-visual presentations in the Centre also tell the story of Bridestowe’s rich cultural and agricultural history.

 Honey processing facility – taste honey made from the purest pollen

 Over 500,000 honey bees live, work and play at Bridestowe Lavender Estate.
 Looked after by our dedicated apiarist, they help to pollinate our lavender flowers and produce the most delightful honey.

 Bridestowe’s light and sweet honey is one of the only monofloral or single flower honeys in the world.
 The large lavender fields of the estate and absence of other flowering plants in the area means that the bees only ever collect pollen from our lavender.